Rohan-Joseph-2002/ai-occupation-adoption-gap-dashboard/README.md

 - The dashboard depends on derived outputs from the upstream analysis repo.
 - The occupation sample is limited to the overlap across the public Anthropic, OpenAI, O*NET, and BLS-linked files.
 - Theoretical capability and observed use come from different public releases and should be interpreted as distinct constructs rather than interchangeable measures.
-- The Streamlit app is implemented locally; a live deployment link will be added as the presentation layer is finalized.